- The name of the League is the Colwyn & Aberconwy Junior & Youth Football League.

 - Matters relating to the conduct of players, supporters and/or team officials can only be dealt with by the NWCFA Disciplinary Committee.
 Such matters will normally be reported direct to the NWCFA by the match referee in accordance with NWCFA procedures.
 Any team Manager or Club Secretary requiring clarification or assistance should contact the League Disciplinary Secretary.

-- For the purpose of Rule 13.3 it is permissible to make reports by email provided that they are followed up as soon as is practicable by letter.
+- For the purpose of Rule 11.3 it is permissible to make reports by email.

 - Disciplinary hearings will be convened by the League Disciplinary Secretary, normally on a monthly basis to take place before League General Meetings.
 Urgent matters may be dealt with at shorter notice.